sonic-net/SONiC/doc/secure-boot/secure-boot-test-plan.md

 **Steps:**
  * Add a new config file in the allowlist
- * Rebuild the image and install the image
+ * Rebuild the signed image and install it
  * Change the config file
  * Reboot the switch
  * Expect the config still existing